AndersDeath/diary2/000-current.md

 # 23 February - Thursday - Yerevan - 147 day of immigration

 Today is a free day.
 This is quite cool, by the way.
 The weather changed completely.
 Just in one week temperature changed from -10 at night and 0 at day to 0 at night and +10 at day.
 This is amazing because it's something like normal Spring.
 I like it.
+I had to have a booking interview today, but because of some failures on their side it cancelled.